-- Draw on existing theory and evidence to design and develop strategies. - Describe the intervention/learning environment - Describe the questions, instruments, methods, and analyses to be used to study the effects of the strategies. - Describe how the project will collect and interpret evidence that the strategies were implemented as planned and goals achieved [project evaluation].
+- Include a theoretical framework grounded in existing theory and evidence. - Describe the intervention/learning environment - Describe the questions, instruments, methods, and analyses associated with the planned research. - Describe how the project will collect and interpret evidence that the project was implemented as planned and goals achieved [project evaluation].